Bundie logoBundie

 Understanding the core concepts of Bundie in simple terms

-Your Personal Vault
+Your Personal Accounts

 What It Is

-• Only you have the key (non-custodial)
+• Only you control it (non-custodial)

 What It Does